The Senate is the governing body at Murdoch University, and is subject to the Murdoch University Act 1973.

 Chancellor | Ex-officio

-Senate approved the appointment of Mr David Flanagan as its Chair and new Chancellor on 8 August 2013.
-He was re-appointed for a further three-year term to 7 August 2019.
+Senate approved the appointment of Mr Gary Smith as its Chair and new Chancellor on 8 August 2019.

 Vice Chancellor | Ex-officio